Whole Wheat Oatmeal Buttermilk Pancakes

-Oatmeal buttermilk pancakes are made with buttermilk, wheat flour, and quick cooking oatmeal to keep them moist.
+Oatmeal buttermilk pancakes are made with buttermilk, whole wheat flour, and quick cooking oatmeal to keep them moist.
 This is a very old recipe that originally used to call for lard and regular cooking oatmeal, but I have updated it using butter and quick cooking oatmeal.

 Pancakes made with oatmeal, wheat flour, and buttermilk are umm…not exactly light and fluffy.
 Instead, these pancakes are heavy, hearty, and dense.
 Think of a lumberjack breakfast.
 They are tasty and I encourage you to give them a try, but just know this is the land of a stick to your ribs-go out and cut wood for the day-kind of pancake.
 I did like the flavor and taste, but a single average sized pancake was all I could eat.

 Serve these pancakes with maple syrup, applesauce, whipped cream, or jam for breakfast or brunch.
 You can also try them with cinnamon flavored applesauce or a spiced apple butter (which is a personal favorite of mine).

 Buttermilk makes this recipe moist and delicious.
 Wheat flour and oatmeal adds nutrition to get your day started right.